Nike Stock Drops But Executives Remain Confident in a Turnaround

 Signs of Progress

-Nike has begun reversing Donahoe’s strategy and prioritizing key areas such as North America, wholesale operations, and running products.
+Nike has begun reversing Donahoe’s strategy and prioritizing key areas, including North America, wholesale operations, and running products.
 Early results indicate improvement: North American sales rose 3%, wholesale sales increased 5%, and running products grew 20%.

 Despite challenges in China, these gains hint that Hill’s adjustments may be taking effect.